RazGavrieli/OS-Ex6/README.md

 ### HOW TO USE
 you can compile every .o file and launch file using 'make all' <br>
+According to assigment requirement in the makefile there is a command 'make Ex6' which link ALL the .o files into a shared object.
+This method won't work because there are about 6 main function in this library. <br>

 #### RUN QUESTIONS 1-3:
 to run server AO: <br>